joglomedia/easydock-linux/README.md

 ## Getting Started

-After installation completed, if required, you could configure your `.env.easydock` file and then run this build command:
+Once you have installed EasyDock Linux successfully, if required, you could configure your `.env.easydock` file and then run this build command:

 ```bash
 easydock build
 ```

-During the build process EasyDock will download required Docker images.
-Once the build completes, you could _kick-up_ your EasyDock application by executing:
+During the build process, EasyDock Linux will download required Docker images.
+After the build completes, you could _kick-up_ your EasyDock Linux application by executing:

 ```bash
 easydock up